 If you are human, it would be fair to say that you have worried once or twice in your life.
-The last time that you were caught in a worry, did it feel good?
-When you were done with the worry, could you objectively look back and honestly say that the worry process was helpful for you?
+The last time that you were caught up in it, did it feel good?
+When you were done, could you objectively look back and honestly say that the process was helpful for you?
 I have never enjoyed the process of a worry.
-Also, the worry process is not deemed as being helpful.
+Also, the whole process is not deemed as being helpful.
 Worrying never changes the outcome.
-The only result of worry is fatigue.
+The only result is fatigue.

 What is a worry?

 The nature of a worry is the focus of mental energy onto a negative outcome.
-I have never worried that I would win a million dollars.
+I have never feared I would win a million dollars.
 I have never worried that the chicken I made is going to turn out too good.
 What about you?
 Have you ever worried about being too intelligent for something?
 Probably not.
 We’re never concerned about a positive ending.
-But we’re all worried about a negative outcome.
+But we’re all afraid of a negative outcome.
 We worry about being late, overcooking dinner, not having enough money, not being smart enough, not being attractive enough, making mistakes, etc. Worries are the focus on what we don’t want to happen in our lives.